van048/MessengerTest/README.md

         }
     };

-    // 2. create Handler where we handle server's message via overriding handleMessage() ClientHandler clientHandler = new ClientHandler();
+    // 2. create Handler instance where we handle server's message via overriding handleMessage() ClientHandler clientHandler = new ClientHandler();
-    // 3. create Messenger representing the client used by server mClientMessenger = new Messenger(clientHandler);
+    // 3. create Messenger instance representing the client used by server mClientMessenger = new Messenger(clientHandler);
     // 4. bindService
     Intent intent = getExplicitIntent(this, new Intent("cn.ben.countingService"));